Key words and terms

 Partnership is a dynamic, interdependent relationship between individuals or groups, usually involving close cooperating that is characterised by understood, mutual and specified intentions, purposes, roles, rights and responsibilities.

 A clear and compelling statement about where we are going to guide us to do our best possible work.
 A direction, but not necessarily a destination, to allow for adjustment as a clearer understanding of reality emerges through the work.
 Continually check the purpose statement is still valid and true and adjust to changing need and learning as you go.
+Extrinsic purpose is something determined by a human, as opposed to teleology, the philosophical doctrine that final causes, design, and purpose exist in nature.

 A set and sequence of key actions and tools/mechanisms to achieve specific goals.